Cannabis

 National strategy and government contact

-President Cyril Ramaphosa signed the Cannabis for Private Purposes Act into law on the 29th May 2024, legalising the private use of cannabis in South Africa.
+President Cyril Ramaphosa signed the Cannabis for Private Purposes Act into law in May 2024, legalising the private use of cannabis in South Africa.
+The country is still waiting for the regulations required by the Act.

-In September 2024, Acting Minister in the Presidency Maropene Ramokgopa announced that a National Cannabis Master Plan (NCMP) was being developed which would provide a framework for the establishment, growth and development of the cannabis and hemp industry in South Africa.
-In the NCMP attention will be given to pairing farmers with appropriate markets (Botha, 2024).
+A National Cannabis Master Plan (NCMP) will provide a framework for the establishment, growth and development of the cannabis and hemp industry in South Africa (Botha, 2024).

 • Only legal for private use at home